spolivin/mini-rag/README.md

 ```bash
 python run.py articles/article.pdf --chunk-size=300 --overlap=20
 ```
-> Make sure to add some PDF document to `articles` folder first.
+> Make sure to add some PDF document to `articles` folder first as well as set *HuggingFace* token via `hf auth login <HF-TOKEN>`.

 This will show how many documents have been extracted as well as how many chunks have been created depending on `--chunk-size` and `--overlap`.
-Additionally, the first 10 chunks are displayed.
+Lastly, the script makes use of `sentence-transformers/all-MiniLM-L6-v2` model to generate embeddings for each created chunk.

-The next step of the project is to generate emdeddings.
+The next step of the project is to store the generated embeddings in a FAISS vector store.